lekesh/lekesh/README.md

     "When something is important enough, you do it even if the odds are not in your favor." - Elon Musk

-- 👨‍💻 All of my projects are available at [my GitHub profile](https://github.com/lekesh)
+- 👨‍💻 All of my projects are available at [my GitHub profile](https://github.com/lekesh) (will update soon 🙂)

 - 💬 Ask me about **DBMS and Data viz.**